Melvynx/JavaHangman/README.md

 ## Motivation

-To learn Java because I had tests on this language 👨‍🎓.
+To learn Java because I had evalutations on this language 👨‍🎓.

 ## Installation